wilyyy/CompassPlus/README.md

 If there have been any new dependencies installed since you last pulled from master, remember that you can use the 'yarn install' command to install all that is missing from your local version of the app.

+### Resetting a branch after making a mistake
+If you made a mistake or installed a bad library you want to remove you can reset your branch using the line below

+	git reset --hard origin/branch-name

 ## Naming Conventions
 Everyone should use the same naving conventions in our code as we are being marked on the consistency of our code.